-• Students in Advanced Practice Certificate (APC) programs must complete their required coursework within two academic years from matriculation.

-- Students in graduate certificate programs must complete their required coursework within three academic years from matriculation. - Students in master's programs must complete their degree requirements within five academic years from matriculation. - Students in the doctoral program must complete the degree requirements within nine academic years from matriculation.
+- Students in Advanced Practice Certificate (APC) programs must complete their required coursework within two academic years from matriculation. - Students in graduate certificate programs must complete their required coursework within three academic years from matriculation. - Students in master's programs must complete their degree requirements within five academic years from matriculation. - Students in the doctoral program must complete the degree requirements within nine academic years from matriculation.

 Students who fail to complete their certificate or degree program in the timeline indicated may be dismissed from their program.
+These time-to-degree ranges are inclusive of leaves of absences.